-INTERPRETABILITY Fair
+INTERPRETABILITY Excellent

-- Information is available to help users evaluate the accuracy of the data and any level of error - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - X A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - X Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - X Information is available to explain ambiguous or technical terms used in the data - i Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).
+- A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - Information is available to help users evaluate the accuracy of the data and any level of error - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - ✓ Information is available to explain ambiguous or technical terms used in the data - i Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).

-ACCESSIBILITY Excellent
+ACCESSIBILITY Good

-- Data is available online with an open licence - ✓ Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table) - ✓ Data is available in a non-proprietary format (e.g. CSV, XML) - Data is described using open standards (e.g. RDF, SPARQL) and persistent identifiers (URIs or DOIs) - ✓ Data is linked to other data, to provide context (e.g. employee ID is linked to employee name or species name is linked to genus)
+- ✓ Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table) - ✓ Data is described using open standards (e.g. RDF, SPARQL) and persistent identifiers (URIs or DOIs) - ✓ Data is linked to other data, to provide context (e.g. employee ID is linked to employee name or species name is linked to genus)